 But my VPN does speed up my internet!
 Why?

-ISPs can choose to throttle users' bandwidth when they perform data-intensive tasks such as streaming in HD, gaming, or downloading torrents.
+ISPs often choose to throttle users' bandwidth when they perform data-intensive tasks such as streaming in HD, gaming, or downloading torrents.
 They do this to avoid congestion on their networks.
 ISPs decide who to throttle by monitoring what users are doing online.

 Admittedly, ISPs can monitor the amount of bandwidth that each user is consuming – and throttle when a threshold is met.
 However, some users, particularly mobile users, have reported using a VPN to bypass throttling – and this can result in better speeds thanks to their VPN!

-Please bear in mind that this is fairly rare and only happens under very specific circumstances.
+Please remember this is fairly rare and only happens under very specific circumstances.
 Despite this, you may want to try a VPN to see if it works for you.